• Courses

 Important: Some weird things.
 A delay?

-While I writing this blog post, I did various experiments with filters in GA4 to understand how they work (because not every scenario is clearly explained in Google’s documentation).
+While writing this blog post, I did various experiments with filters in GA4 to understand how they work (because not every scenario is clearly explained in Google’s documentation).

-There is always a chance that something was not properly working in GA4 at that moment, and maybe in the future (when you are reading this), this got resolved.
+There is always a chance that something was not working properly in GA4 at that moment, and maybe in the future (when you are reading this), this got resolved.

 The limitation of the Internal Traffic Filter in GA4